 Download Advanced Database Cleaner (free)

-Advanced Database Cleaner functionality is divided into 6 tabs:
+Advanced Database Cleaner settings are divided into 5 tabs:

 Let’s take a look at each one.